Grooming of German Shorthaired Pointer

 As the name suggests, the German Shorthaired Pointer has short coat, which is very easy to groom.
 It is enough to brush it once a week with a brush or with a special glove to loosen dead hairs.
 Especially during the change of coat in Spring and Autumn, the following applies to reduce German Shorthaired Pointer shedding: The more often you brush your dog, the less hair will be around your house.
 In addition, this small grooming ritual strengthens the bond between you and your GSP.
 Especially in the warm season you should search your dog for ticks after forest walks, so that you can immediately remove uninvited guests.
 Take this opportunity to have a look into your dog’s ears from time to time, because in the warm and humid climate, bacteria or inflammations can quickly spread unnoticed in his floppy ears.

-An important feature of GSP is that his coat does not stick to clothes and furniture like other dogs’ hair.
-That’s why GSP is great for indoor (flat or house) keeping, but not outdoor.
+GSP with hair are very lucky actually: healthy GSP hair gets dried very quickly even when it’s cold and wet outside.
+The Sun, fireplace or intense running make him dry within maximum ten minutes.
+Another important feature is that his coat does not stick to clothes and furniture like other dogs’ hair.
+That’s makes his pet parent lucky, and also means that GSP is great for indoor (flat or house) keeping, but not outdoor.

 The natural shedding lasts from 7 to 14 days.
 During this period, you’ll have to work hard on your dog and, of course, clean the house more often as you won’t be able to get rid of the ubiquitous hair completely.
 More over, German Shorthaired Pointer sheds slightly all year round.
 And this is normal.